 Time Needed : 5 minutes

-In this tutorial, we will straighten plug prongs using pliers.
+In this tutorial, we will straighten plug prongs using pliers correctly without damaging it.
 This method applies to various electronic devices and plug types.

 - Examine the prongs to see where the bent is pointed.
 That way, you know the direction to straighten it.

 - Take the pliers and slowly apply pressure to the opposite direction of bent until it looks normal again.
 Despite brass/nickel is considered as a “soft” material, you need to be gentle to avoid unwanted damage.

 - Now the prong has straightened.
 It does not have to be perfect, at least straight enough to fit into the socket holes.Advertisement

 - Bent plug prongs

 In the tutorial above, I’m fixing a wattmeter prong which bent to the front side of the plug.
 I managed to fix that and the device is working perfectly fine.

 - Is it safe to perform this action?